The Kayapo (Mebêngôkre), guardians of the forest

 Lifestyle

 They practice shifting cultivation, hunting, fishing, and gathering wild fruits.
-They travel by dugout canoe along the forest rivers, using hand-carved canoes to access resources.
+They travel by canoe along the forest rivers, using hand-carved canoes to access resources.

 They have a social organization based on solidarity and collective decision-making.

-Cultural wealth
+Cultural richness

 Media coverage